mam1/Pcon/README.md

 **If a character is present**, unless it is an ESC, it is passed to the first fsm char_fsm).
 An ESC will clear all buffers and reset both state machines.  char_fsm pareses the input stream into tokens and pushes them on to FIFO stack.
 A CR will cause char_fsm to pass the stack of tokes to the command processor fsm (cms_fsm).
 When cmd_fsm finds a full token stack it pops tokens off the stack until it is empty.

 **If a character is not found** the code checks to see if the the cogs have sent any messages.
-It also checks for a change in the day of the week.
-It reloads the schedule buffer as necessary. (see schedules below)

 ####SD Files:
 Schedules and persistent channel information (name, control mode, state) are stored in files on a SD card.
 The file names are generated in the following format: